Table of Contents

 Financial Planning – M1 Finance offers no financial advice.
 Betterment and Wealthfront allow you to connect all of your financial accounts (even external accounts) within your account dashboard to create a comprehensive financial plan.
 Both services will analyze your external accounts for fees, tax efficiency, and diversification, and then recommend a solution for any potential problems.

-Betterment’s focus is slightly different.
-You can create separate investment accounts for each financial goal that you have, with each account being organized in your account dashboard.
-The platform emphasizes goal-based investing and allows you to choose a separate asset allocation for each account.
-Betterment also includes access to a team of Certified Financial Planners for an additional fee.
+Betterment offers a number of different financial planning features.
+First, you can create separate investment accounts for each financial goal that you have, with each account being organized in your account dashboard.
+The Betterment platform emphasizes goal-based investing and allows you to choose a separate asset allocation for each separate account.

 Portfolio Line of Credit – Wealthfront is the only robo-advisor offering a line of credit.
 Wealthfront clients with $100,000 or more invested have immediate access to the line of credit.
 There is no paperwork, credit checks, or application process.
 Just request the cash (up to 30% of the current value of your Wealthfront account) and Wealthfront sends you the money as quickly as one business day.
 The interest rate is extremely competitive (less than 5% right now) and the repayment schedule can be customized by you.

 This feature is better than even a home equity line of credit (HELOC) in many ways, and incredibly useful if you need a line of credit for any reason.